xhafan/blog/_posts/2018-12-04-why-use-domain-driven-design.md

     }
 }
 ```
 The `UpdateData` method just updates the data properties (not a rocket science behaviour here).
 The code sample is available [here](https://github.com/xhafan/coreddd-sample/blob/master/src/CoreDddSampleWebAppCommon/Domain/Ship.cs).

+Here's how the transparent persistence works.
 The whole HTTP request is wrapped inside a database transaction which commits at the end of the request.
 The transaction wrapping is implemented as an ASP.NET Core middleware:
 ```c#
 public class UnitOfWorkDependencyInjectionMiddleware : BaseUnitOfWorkMiddleware {